tutla53/syringe-pump-arduino/README.md

 # Syringe Pump for Vacuum Degassing Process of Silicone Moulding
 ***
-This repository is associated with the research collaboration program between Imperial College London and Institut Teknologi Bandung in the field of `affordable medical devices` based on `soft robotics`.
+This repository is associated with the research collaboration program between `Imperial College London` and `Institut Teknologi Bandung` in the field of affordable medical devices based on soft robotics.
 ***
 ## Introduction